annaphp/spring_notes/spring_review_answers.md

 - Spring is an application framework which main features are dependency injection and aspect oriented programming.

 Why use spring over regular Java
- - because of a dependecy injection that Spring offers
+ - because of a dependency injection that Spring offers

 What is DI?
- - DI stands for a depenedency injection which is a way to provide required refferences (dependencies) to the objects in your application.
+ - DI stands for a dependency injection which is a way to provide required references (dependencies) to the objects in your application.

 3 ways to configure spring container, describe each in detail
  - Java Cofiguration - a Java configuration class is created annotated with @Configuration where beans are created and dependancies are defined.(Use @Bean to declare a bean)
- - Autowiring and Component Scan - to enable autowiring and component scan, create a configuratin java class that should be annotated with @Configuration and @ComponentScan (you can also create xml config file and enable componentScan in there). @Component annotation is used to label all classes for wich a bean should be created by Spring.
+ - Autowiring and Component Scan - to enable autowiring and component scan, create a configuration java class that should be annotated with @Configuration and @ComponentScan (you can also create xml config file and enable componentScan in there). @Component annotation is used to label all classes for which a bean should be created by Spring.
 To provide a reference to an object (DI) @Autowired is used.
- - XML configuration - xml file is used to configure srping container, create an xml file and declare beans in there using
+ - XML configuration - xml file is used to configure spring container, create an xml file and declare beans in there using
    <bean> element.

 describe default bean naming in all 3 configuration types, and how to override these defaults
  - Java Configuration - default name is @Bean annotated method name,  to override default name  - @Bean(name="newName")
  - Autowiring and ComponentScan - default name is a class name in lowercase, to override default name - @Component("newName")
- - XML configuarion - default name is a class name#number, to override default name use id attribute - <bean id="newName"   class="MyClass"/>
+ - XML configuration - default name is a class name#number, to override default name use id attribute - <bean id="newName"   class="MyClass"/>

 name all possible ways to mix configurations in spring
   - Beans declared in xml config and java config are available in Autowiring, thus Autowiring can be mixed with Java and xml